As an alumni relations department, do you often ask yourself, “how to network with alumni”?

 If you want to employ this method for alumni outreach, look no further.
 We bring you tips and email samples for contacting alumni to help you with your university or college’s goals.

-How do you write a reach out email?
+How do you write an outreach email?

 The first email you write to alumni will set a precedent for the subsequent ones.
 This reach-out email will dictate your open, click-through and subscribe rates.
 If folks don’t respond to this email, it will restrict your pool for future interactions.